 Closing costs from third parties can include an appraisal, title search and insurance, surveys, inspections, recording fees, mortgage taxes, credit checks and other fees.

 You will pay an origination fee to compensate the lender for processing your HECM loan.
-A lender can charge a HECM origination fee up to $2,500 if your home is valued at less than $125,000.
-If your home is valued at more than $125,000 lenders can charge 2% of the first $200,000 of your home's value plus 1% of the amount over $200,000.
+A lender can charge the greater of $2,500 or 2% of the first $200,000 of your home's value plus 1% of the amount over $200,000.
 HECM origination fees are capped at $6,000.

 - Servicing Fee

 Lenders or their agents provide servicing throughout the life of the HECM.
 Servicing includes sending you account statements, disbursing loan proceeds and making certain that you keep up with loan requirements such as paying real estate taxes and hazard insurance premium.
-Lenders may charge a monthly servicing fee of no more than $30 if the loan has an annually adjusting interest rate and $35 if the interest rate adjusts monthly.
-At loan origination, the lender sets aside the servicing fee and deducts the fee from your available funds.
+Lenders may charge a monthly servicing fee of no more than $30 if the loan has an annually adjusting interest rate or has a fixed interest rate.
+The lender may charge a monthly servicing fee of no more than $35 if the interest rate adjusts monthly.
+At loan closing, the lender sets aside the servicing fee and deducts the fee from your available funds.
 Each month the monthly servicing fee is added to your loan balance.
 Lenders may also choose to include the servicing fee in the mortgage interest rate.